-On April 29, 1947, Yusef Komunyakaa was born in Bogalusa, Louisiana, where he was raised during the beginning of the Civil Rights movement.
-He served in the United States Army from 1969 to 1970 as a correspondent, and as managing editor of the Southern Cross during the Vietnam war, earning him a Bronze Star.
+Yusef Komunyakaa was born on April 29, 1947, in Bogalusa, Louisiana, where he was raised during the beginning of the Civil Rights Movement.
+He served in the United States Army from 1969 to 1970 as a correspondent, then as managing editor of the Southern Cross during the Vietnam war, which earned him a Bronze Star.

 Komunyakaa is the recipient of the 2011 Wallace Stevens Award.
 His other honors include the Ruth Lilly Poetry Prize, The Griffin Poetry Prize Lifetime Recognition Award, the William Faulkner Prize from the Université de Rennes, the Thomas Forcade Award, the Hanes Poetry Prize, fellowships from the Fine Arts Work Center in Provincetown, the Louisiana Arts Council, and the National Endowment for the Arts.

-He was elected a Chancellor of the Academy of American Poets in 1999.
-He has taught at University of New Orleans, Indiana University, as a professor in the Council of Humanities and Creative Writing Program at Princeton University.
-He lives in New York City where he is currently Distinguished Senior Poet in New York University’s graduate creative writing program.
+Komunyakaa was elected a Chancellor of the Academy of American Poets in 1999.
+He has taught at University of New Orleans, Indiana University, as a professor in the Council of Humanities and in the creative writing program at Princeton University.
+He lives in New York City where he is currently distinguished senior poet in New York University’s graduate creative writing program.